JosephYostos/ACNS_Workshop/README.md

 ![Alt Text](assets/ACNS-Pets_App.png)

-## Enforce Network Policy
+## Enforcing Network Policy

+In this section, we’ll apply network policies to control traffic flow to and from the Pet Shop application.
+We will start with standard network policy that doesn't require ACNS, then we enforce more advanced fqdn policie.

+1. **Test Connectivity**
-by default all traffic is allowed in kubernetes, let's do so testing
+By default all traffic is allowed in kubernetes.
+Do the following test to make sure that all traffic is allowed by default

 ```bash
 # testing connection with external world